Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide/D365-User-Setup-Guide.md

 # 1	User Set up verifying otp activity hiding feature

-1. Changed the owner of the workflow (Ex: Profile : Auto generate Email/Mobile Verification OTP) to some other User .The Owner of work flow should have "system Admin" role.
+- Set owner of the workflows of TASMU Processes solution to a service account (ex. svc.crm.pre@tasmusqcpprod.onmicrosoft.com).
-1. Then change the User(Owner of Workflow) Business unit to "SQCP" BU.
+- Then change the aforementioned user's Business unit to "**SQCP**" BU.
+The Owner of work flow should have "**System Administrator**" role.
+Make sure the security role is assigned again after changing BU (because roles gets removed while changing BU).
-1. Then update the “SensitiveRecordsOwnerId” id value in the system configuration to the build user's user id.
-For Build User, Business unit will be in "TASMU" and they have "System admin" role.
+- Then update the “SensitiveRecordsOwnerId” id value in the system configuration to the build user's user id.
+For Build User, Business unit should be in "**TASMU**" and it should also have "**System Administrator**" role.